Your Child's Checkup: 21 Years

 The doctor and/or nurse will probably:

-2. Check your son's/daughter's blood pressure and using standard testing equipment.
+2. Check your son's/daughter's blood pressure and vision using standard testing equipment.

 3. Ask questions, address concerns, and offer advice about how your son or daughter is: